2. Make a complaint to the Ministry of Long-Term Care

 A problem is urgent if a resident is being harmed or neglected, or is in danger.

-• the name and address of the home
+- the name and address of the home and who was involved

-• a description of what happened and whether it is an ongoing problem
+- a description of what happened and if it’s an ongoing problem

-The ACTION Line staff cannot answer detailed questions or give advice.
+The staff at the Action Line cannot answer detailed questions or give advice.
 When you call, they give you a number so you can keep track of your complaint.

-They pass your information to a “triage inspector” who will call you.
+They pass your information to a “triage inspector” who calls you.
 This might take several days or longer.

 If the triage inspector thinks that the home might be breaking the rules, they send the information to a local inspector.
-The local inspector will go to the home to investigate.
+The local inspector goes to the home to investigate.

 If you leave your name and phone number, the local inspector will contact you later to let you know how the issue was handled.

-If you do not leave your name and number, they still look into the issue.
-But they will not be able to contact you to let you know what happened.
+If you do not do this, they still look into the issue.
+But they will not be able to contact you to tell you what happened.

 How to deal with less urgent problems

 If the problem is not as urgent, you can write to the Ministry.
-You might do this for less serious complaints, such as complaints about the meals or the activities and services the home provides for the residents.
+You might do this for less serious complaints, such as complaints about meals, activities, or services at the home.

-Send your complaint to the Director, Long-Term Care Inspections Branch at:
+Send your complaint by mail to the Director, Long-Term Care Inspections Branch at:

 Long-Term Care Operations Division